 If you’re wondering how Monochromes compares to Lidstar (Glossier’s shimmery liquid eyeshadows) and Skywash (a matte lid tint), then I’ll say that Monochromes is so much better than Skywash in my opinion.
 I will always have a soft spot for Lidstar (especially the shade Cub) but Monochromes is the easiest everyday eyeshadow palette.

 If you love a wash of color or a no-thought-required eye makeup look – Monochromes is a reliable contender.
 The combination of the matte, satin and metallic finishes makes getting ready a breeze without the complexities of a 12-pan palette.
 Monochromes retail for $22 each and the refill palettes cost $18 each.

-You can shop Monochromes here and use my link for 10% off.
-As an affiliate with Glossier, I do make a small commission if you shop through my link (it doesn’t cost you extra).
+You can shop Monochromes here or on Sephora.com.
+As an affiliate, I do make a small commission if you shop through my link (it doesn’t cost you extra).
 If you do, thank you so much for supporting me!